mpapenbr/iracelog-deployment/README.md

-# iracelog-deployment
+# iracelog-deployment (local)
-Deployment configurations for iracelog
+Deployment configurations for local iracelog environments.
+This environment should not be used in production as there are too many ports exposed.

+There are also branches for *integration* and *production* which are used on iracing-tools.de

 ## Environment variables